The key to establishing yourself online and within your niche is building a strong musician brand. Unfortunately, this is far easier said than done.

 - A Re-Tweet or an @

-in this article, I suggest writing down 5 successes per day to keep yourself motivated.
+To stay positive and focus on goals in this article, I suggest writing down 5 successes per day to keep yourself motivated.

 4. There Is No Moment When You Will Know Your Musician Brand Is “Ready”